Position: A Roadmap for Robust Chemical Languages

 Crystal Structures (Projects 4-5): Crystals present unique challenges due to their infinite, periodic arrangements.
 An infinite net cannot be represented by a finite string directly.
 The proposed approach uses labeled quotient graphs (LQGs), which are finite graphs that uniquely determine a periodic net.
 However, current SELFIES cannot represent LQGs because they lack symbols for edge directions and edge labels (vector shifts encoding periodicity).
 Extending SELFIES to handle these structures could enable AI-driven materials design without relying on predefined crystal structures, unlocking systematic exploration of theoretical materials space.

 Beyond Organic Chemistry (Project 6): Transition metals and main-group compounds feature complex bonding that breaks the simple two-center, two-electron model.
-The solution: use machine learning on large structural databases to automatically learn these complex bonding rules rather than trying to encode them manually.
+The solution: use machine learning on large structural databases to automatically learn these complex bonding rules.

 Chemical Reactions and Programming Concepts